This post is related to a previous post of Charlottesville and morality.

 The unity of the system of protest movement arises from its form, from protest.
 With the form of protest, it becomes apparent that, although participants seek political influence, they do not do so in normal ways.
 This eschewal of the normal channels of influence is also intended to show that the matter at issue is urgent, profound, and general, so that it cannot be processed in the usual fashion.
 Although protest movements proceed from within society–otherwise it would not be communication–it proceeds as if it were from without.
 It considers itself to be (the good) society, which does not, however, mean that it would protest against itself.
 It expresses itself from a sense of responsibility for society but against it.
 This does not, of course, hold true for all the concrete goals of these movements; but through the form of protest and the willingness to deploy stronger means if protest is not heeded, these movements differ from efforts at reform.
 (Theory of Society, vol. 2)

-The problem might be that Antifa takes a moral stance when morality no longer means much.
-Rather than working through the law or politics, they make moral gestures, which don’t accomplish much in contemporary, functionally differentiated society.
+The problem might be that Antifa takes a moral stance when morality, in the sense of universal values, no longer means much.
+Rather than working through the law or politics, they make moral gestures, a tactic of limited efficacy in contemporary, functionally differentiated society.

 And doing things like randomly tearing down confederate statues just makes the far right even more paranoid than they already are.
 It’s just counterproductive.
 This is a case of taking a moral stance, or making a moral gesture, without any benefit, just like breaking Starbucks windows.